compulim/react-augmentation/README.md

 # Operators

-We build a list of augmentation operators to make data-driven DOM hierarchy a possibility.
+We build a list of augmentation operators to make data-driven DOM hierarchy a possibility:

-Supported operators:

 * [Pipe](#pipe)
 * [Persistence of vision](#persistence-of-vision)